 AFFINITY AND PERSISTENCE

 Motivation begins with an affinity for something.
 It’s like finding a new love.
-The most important thing at the beginning is for an individual to feel some kind of emotional connection to something.
+The most important thing at the beginning is for an individual to feel an emotional connection to something.
 Albert Einstein’s fascination with physics began when he was just five and ill in bed.
 His father brought him a present: a small magnetic compass.
-For hours, Einstein lay in bed, entranced by the needle that infallibly pointed the way north.
+For hours, Einstein lay in bed, entranced by the needle that infallibly pointed north.
 When he was close to seventy, Einstein said, “This experience made a deep and lasting impression on me.
 Something deeply hidden had to be behind things.”

-Psychologist Gardner believes such childhood moments are one key to understanding creative lives.
-“Without that initial love and emotional connection, I think that the chances of doing good creative work later on are minimal,” Gardner says.
+Psychologist Howard Gardner believes such childhood moments are key to understanding creative lives.
+“Without that initial love and emotional connection, the chances of doing good creative work later on are minimal,” Gardner says.
 “But the initial intoxication is not enough in itself.
-It essentially moves you to take steps to learn more about the thing that first interests you and to discover its complexities, difficulties, strengths, and obscurities.”
+It moves you to learn more about the thing that first interests you and to discover its complexities, difficulties, strengths, and obscurities.”

-From that initial love of doing something comes persistence and powerful motivation.
-People who care passionately and are motivated about what they are doing don’t give up easily.
+From that initial love comes persistence and powerful motivation.
+People who are passionate and motivated about what they do don’t give up easily.
 When frustration comes, they persist.
-When people are resistant to their innovation, they keep going anyway.
+When people resist their innovation, they keep going.
 As Thomas Edison said, “Sticking to it is genius!”

 Pablo Picasso once said, “Age only matters when one is aging.
 Now that I have arrived at a great age, I might as well be twenty.”
-The motivating spirit, far from declining with age, may actually gain strength and vigor.
+The motivating spirit may actually gain strength and vigor with age.

 Bill Fitzpatrick watercolor